ArunVG1963/Mental-Health-Awareness---Project-1/README.md

 ### Target Audience
 The audience it is designed for is for those with mild mental health issues, it is intended for persons of adult 18 and over.
 However it can be used by children 13+ who are Gillick competent to make their own decisions.
-**Guidance:** Use this section to identify who will benefit from your project and why.
-This should be informed by your user stories and overall project objectives.
+**Guidance:**
+The primary objective for this website is to provide resources for service users to make informed decisions.

 ## User Stories